-- 2 tablespoons salt
+- 2 tablespoons Sea Salt

 - Essential Oils

-- Food Coloring, optional (preferably a natural brand)
+- Food Coloring optional

 - Place 1 cup of water in a small bowl.

 - Meanwhile, bring 2 cups of water to a simmer.
 Stir in salt and allow to dissolve.

 - Reduce heat to low and stir in gelatin mixture.